Transparent endpoint injection

 From your host

-If you’re using LocalStack with an API key, then you can utilize the DNS server to perform requests to LocalStack as if it were AWS.
+If you’re using LocalStack with an auth token, then you can utilize the DNS server to perform requests to LocalStack as if it were AWS.
 You need to make two changes:

 • Publish port 53 from the LocalStack docker container to your host.